 Skokie after fair housing, 1968-1971

 In the years following the passing of fair housing legislation in Skokie, racial tensions in the community were not immediately resolved.
-The Skokie Human Relations Commission continued to work towards improving civility and integration among Skokie's increasingly diverse population.
+The Skokie Human Relations Commission (SHRC) continued to work towards improving civility and integration among Skokie's increasingly diverse population.
 Meanwhile, local news outlets focused on Skokie as something of a model for what an integrated and tolerant city could look like.
 For Black residents of Skokie, this tolerance was not universal.